 The digital transformation of real estate is not new, but the pandemic has significantly accelerated this process.
 We’re seeing an unprecedented rate of adoption for PropTech like digital sales software enabling builders and agents to sell remotely in real-time with cloud-based technology.
 The pandemic really forced real estate professionals to take on the technology that they haven’t before, Zoom being the basis of scenarios of this digital shift.

 Customer behaviors and preferences are changing and those who have long been reluctant to buy into the digital transformation are now firmly on board.
-Prospective buyers are more comfortable than ever before interacting with developers and/or agents online and signing agreements digitally.

 Above all, a key takeaway is that the digitalization of real estate is here to stay.
 The last year has taught us that change allows for innovative approaches to business and helps us expand our capabilities by putting customer experiences and expectations at the heart of everything we do.
 Moving forward, technology will be another tool in our toolbelt.
 Even when sales offices reopen, the streamlined sales process will be an ongoing asset to the industry, and the proficiencies of selling virtually will continue to be vital for reaching remote buyers.